watsonrp/SysOps/chef/README.md

 *Step 2 - IAM*

-- Create an IAM role and attach a policy that allows s3 read access to objects in: MyBucket (see s3-generic-instance-role.policy) as an example
+- Create an IAM role and attach a policy that allows s3 read access to the objects in MyBucket (see s3-generic-instance-role.policy) , We will assosiacte
+  This role with an Instance Profile , The Bootstrapped instance will be attached with the instance profile
-- Create an IAM Instance Profile and add the just created Role to the instance profile, Records its Arn, you will need it as an Argument for the newInstance.sh program
+- Create an IAM Instance Profile and add the above created Role to the instance profile, Records its ARN, you will need it as an Argument for the newInstance.sh program
+  Example Creating the Instance Profile:  aws iam create-instance-profile --instance-profile-name s3-myBucket-access Example Assosiating the Role with the Instance Profile: aws iam add-role-to-instance-profile --instance-profile-name s3-myBucket-access --role-name myBucket-iam-role
-- Needless to say that your admin instance needs read/write access to this bucket as well, so if you need to create a dedicated role and a policy for it now its the time to do it , you might also decide to use s3 bucket policy based on specific public IP Address and save the IAM role (up to you)
+- Needless to say that your admin instance needs read/write access to this bucket as well, so if you need to create a dedicated role and a policy for it now its the time to do it

 *Step 3 - Admin Instance*

 - Launch an ubuntu EC2 AMI (Generic one), I would choose m1.small for this purpose, MAKE SURE To ASSOCIATE the instance with the appropriated IAM ROLE to enable S3 Read/Write
   Access to the S3 MyBucket
+- Install aws cli :  apt-get update && apt-get install -y python-pip && pip install awscli
+- Configure default region (where the s3 bucket lives) , aws configure
-- Create: /srv/bootstrap
+- Create: /srv/bootstrap  , /srv/bootstrap/nodejson , /srv/bootstrap/solorb
-- Copy aws-solo.tar.gz to /srv/bootstrap and extract it , make sure that all script are +x :-)
+- Copy newInstance.sh,user-data.sh,solo.rb,base.json,web.json to /srv/bootstrap , Make sure that all scripts are +x :-)
-- Change dir to : s3 and upload the files to the s3 bucket (see above paths) , do not forget to create md5 for solo-all.tar.gz & roles.tar.gz
-- Make sure that the S3 "Folder" and all its object are publicly accessible
-- Edit the newInstance.sh and input your bucket name
+- Edit the newInstance.sh and replace the default bucket name with your bucket name
+- Edit the user-data.sh and replace the default bucket name with your bucket name
-- Edit bootstrap.sh and input your bucket name and region
+- Download bootstrap.sh and replace the default bucket name with your bucket name as well as the REGION that your s3 bucket lives in
+- RE: Upload boostrap.sh to the s3 bucket into others/bootstrap.sh , make the file PUBLIC
+- Download solocron.sh and replace the default bucket name with your bucket name as well as the REGION that your s3 bucket lives in
+- RE: Upload boostrap.sh to the s3 bucket into others/solocron.sh

 *Step 4 - Launch An Instance*

+****Important: I assume that you launch the instance into a pre-existing VPC , into a valid existing PUBLIC SUBNET that automatically assigned public IP
+               to the newly launched instances****

 - Change dir to /srv/bootstrap
 - Execute the newInstance.sh , provide all the needed arguments , for the chef role currently only base and web are supported try them both !